 Typically, A level qualifications are studied over a two-year period.
 There are no lower or upper age limits.
 Schools and colleges usually expect students aged 16-18 to have obtained grades A*-C (grade 5 in the new criteria) in five subjects at GCSE level before taking an advanced level course.
 This requirement may vary between centres and according to which specific subjects are to be studied.
 Mature students may be assessed on different criteria as to their suitability to embark on the course.

-AS level and A level qualifications are being reformed.
-The new subjects are being introduced gradually, with the first wave being taught from September 2015.
-Subjects that have not been reformed will no longer be available for teaching from September 2018.
+Over the past few years, AS level and A level qualifications have been in a process of reform.
+New subjects have been introduced gradually, with the first wave taught from September 2015.
+Subjects that have not been reformed are no longer be available for teaching from September 2018.

-GCE qualifications are available at two levels.
-The Advanced Subsidiary (AS) is the two-or three-unit General Certificate of Education (GCE).
-The A level is the four- or six-unit GCE.
+GCE qualifications are available at two levels: the Advanced Subsidiary (AS), which is generally delivered over one year and is seen as half an A level; and the A level (GCE).
 Nearly 70 titles are available, covering a wide range of subject areas, including humanities, sciences, language, business, arts, mathematics and technology.

-One of the major reforms is that AS level results will no longer count towards an A level (they previously counted for 50%).
-The two qualifications will be linear, with AS assessments typically taking place after one year and A levels after two.
+One of the major reforms is that AS level results no longer count towards an A level (they previously counted for 50%).
+The two qualifications are linear, with AS assessments typically taking place after one year and A levels after two.

 New-style AS and A levels were first taught from September 2015 for: art and design, biology, business studies, chemistry, computer studies, economics, English language, English language and literature, English literature, history, physics, psychology, and sociology.